What should I do if my parents refuse to file the FAFSA?

 If a student’s parents refuse to file the FAFSA, the student should talk with the college’s financial aid administrator about the circumstances surrounding the parents’ unwillingness to complete the form.
 Sometimes, financial aid administrators are able to address the parent’s concerns and convince them to complete the form.

-If the student does not qualify for a dependency override but is unable to provide parental information because the student’s parents refuse to complete the FAFSA and have cut off all financial support, the college’s financial aid administrator can allow the student to borrow from the unsubsidized Federal Stafford loan program.
-Such a student, however, is not eligible for other forms of federal student aid, such as the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Perkins Loan, subsidized Federal Stafford Loan and Federal Work-Study.
+If the student does not qualify for a dependency override but is unable to provide parental information because the student’s parents refuse to complete the FAFSA and have cut off all financial support, the college’s financial aid administrator can allow the student to borrow from the Direct Unsubsidized Loan program.
+Such a student, however, is not eligible for other forms of federal student aid, such as the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Perkins Loan, Direct Subsidized Loan, and Federal Work-Study.

 Otherwise, the only other option is for the student to wait until he or she reaches age 24 and to reapply for financial aid as an independent student.